 Re-imagining our approach to brain health

 Alzheimer's disease is a defining challenge of our time, and few of us have not been touched personally.
 For most people, including most medical providers, ideas about Alzheimer's disease are framed around dementia.
-However, it has become clear that Alzheimer disease is present and may be detected in the brain years in advance of symptoms.
+However, it has become clear that Alzheimer's disease is present and may be detected in the brain years in advance of symptoms.
 During this time period, different disease processes conspire to damage brain cells.
 Meanwhile positive lifestyle choices can postpone, literally by years, the tipping point at which the disease finally affects cognition.
-There is thus a clear opportunity for prevention of dementia by a combination of “precision medicine,” brain health programs, and early intervention.
+There is thus a clear opportunity for prevention of dementia by a combination of “precision medicine,” brain health programs, diet, and early intervention.

 To transform the medicine of brain aging, we must simultaneously change the way patients, families and communities think about Alzheimer's disease.
-For example, unless we counter the stigma and sense of hopelessness attached to Alzheimer disease, neither patients nor primary care physicians are likely to seek early detection of problems.
+For example, unless we counter the stigma and sense of hopelessness attached to Alzheimer's disease, neither patients nor primary care physicians are likely to seek early detection of problems.
 The sooner we effectively challenge the narrowly framed view, the more effective our efforts as a society and a scientific community will be.

 Please spend some time on our website to learn about the UW Medicine's Memory and Brain Wellness Center and its transformational approach to brain health, memory loss, and dementia.